 5 Discussion and Conclusion

 Since 2013, the Council and the European Parliament agreed to equip the YG with funding through the Youth Employment Initiative, a dedicated budget aimed at providing financial support to regions and individuals struggling the most with youth unemployment and NEETs.
-This article uses available evidence on the history of EU budget payment data to investigate the impact of the YEI on labour market and educational outcomes of young people in the EU NUTs 2 regions that received funding between 2014 and 2018.
-By doing this, we engage with research on the implementation and impact of the YG (EC, 2020b); as well as with the debate on regional inequality (Iammarino et al., 2019) and youth labour market integration (Kapitsinis et al., 2024; Scandurra et al, 2021b).
+This article uses available evidence on the history of EU budget payment data to investigate the impact of the YEI on labour market and educational outcomes of young people in the EU NUTS 2 regions that received funding between 2014 and 2018.
+We engage with research on the implementation and impact of the YG (EC, 2020b); as well as with the debate on regional inequality (Iammarino et al., 2019) and youth labour market integration (Kapitsinis et al., 2024; Scandurra et al, 2021b).

-In this respect, the findings posit that YEI interventions have been instrumental in diminishing the proportion of youth disengaged from both education and the labour market and have contributed to alleviating youth unemployment during the period 2014-2018.
+The findings posit that YEI interventions contributed to alleviating youth unemployment during the period 2014-2018.
 We found positive effects of YEI funding on youth employment and negative effects on NEET, youth unemployment and ELET rates.
-This result is in line with findings on aggregated effects of the YG, and the YEI and ESF (EC, 2020b; 2022; Fusaro and Scandurra, 2023), while analysis on implementation and specific interventions points more towards ambiguities that might have hindered the effectiveness of the measures financed by the YEI (Escudero and Lopez Mourelo, 2017).
+This is in line with findings on aggregated effects of the YG, and the YEI and ESF (EC, 2020b; 2022; Fusaro and Scandurra, 2023), while analysis on implementation and specific interventions points more towards ambiguities that might have hindered the effectiveness of the measures financed by the YEI (Escudero and Lopez Mourelo, 2017).

 Regional economic developments proxied by GDP and GVA were not significant mediators of the main effect.
-This finding could signify a counter-cyclical effect of the Youth Guarantee through the Youth Employment Initiative: the mix of interventions within the YG programme provides opportunities of participating in some form of subsidised employment-related activity that may act as stabilizer (O’Higgins, 2017).
-A higher qualification of the demand of work was associated with a stronger decrease of exclusion outcomes (NEET, unemployment and ELET) and increase of youth employment.
-The evidence supports the idea that innovative economic activities are conducive to stronger opportunities for youth labour market integration (Kapitsinis et al., 2024) and may enhance the effect of activation policies.
+This finding could signify a counter-cyclical effect of the Youth Guarantee through the Youth Employment Initiative: the mix of interventions within the YG programme could enhance skills and employability, as well as participation in some form of subsidised employment-related activity that may act as stabilizer (O’Higgins, 2017).
+A higher qualification of the demand of work was associated with a stronger decrease of exclusion outcomes (NEET, unemployment and ELET) and increase of youth employment, supporting the idea that innovative economic activities are conducive to stronger opportunities for youth labour market integration (Kapitsinis et al., 2024) and may enhance the effect of activation policies.
 In the case of the YEI, it seems that the advantage of more specialized and growing regions did not translate into territorial Matthew Effects (Cefalo and Scandurra, 2023).
 Rather, the impact of YEI funding over time was slightly stronger in most deprived territories with some evidence of convergence (EC, 2022) among the EU regions that benefitted from YEI support.
-These insights may suggest that, in agreement with the European Commission’s latest estimations (2022), the different YG policy interventions activated several labour market transmission mechanisms that supported a slow progress of catching up for regions with higher unemployment rates in 2012.
+These insights may suggest that, in agreement with the European Commission’s latest estimations (2022), the different YG policy interventions activated some labour market transmission mechanisms that supported a slow progress of catching up for regions with higher unemployment rates in 2012.